 About the department:

-At present, the department has an additional professor, three senior residents, one technical associate, two Ph.D. scholars (one full time and one part time), one MTSand one data entry operator.
-It has an ADR monitoring centre functioning under Pharmacovigilance program of India, drug information center and clinical research lab with pulmonary function test, cardiopulmonary exercise test and ambulatory BP monitoring facility.
+At present, the department has an additional professor, three senior residents, one technical associate, two Ph.D. scholars (one full time and one part time), two MTS and one data entry operator.
+It has an ADR monitoring centre functioning under Pharmacovigilance program of India, drug information center and clinical research lab with pulmonary function test, cardiopulmonary exercise test and ambulatory BP monitoring facility., Last Updated :24-Jul-2023